Up in the Air?

 The agenda for transition after the demise of communism in the Western Balkans made the conversion of state radio and television into public service broadcasters a priority, converting mouthpieces of the regime into public forums in which various interests and standpoints could be shared and deliberated.
 There is general agreement that this endeavor has not been a success.
 Formally, the countries adopted the legal and institutional requirements of public service media according to European standards.
 The ruling political elites, however, retained their control over the public media by various means.

 Can this trend be reversed?
 Instead of being marginalized or totally manipulated, can public service media become vehicles of genuine democratization?
-What are the interests and powers at work on both sides of the contest?

 List of Tables

 List of Figures

 Preface and Acknowledgments

 Chapter 1: Challenges and Prospects of Public Service Broadcasting in the Western Balkans

 Laia Castro Herrero, Tarik Jusić, Davor Marko, and Manuel Puppis

 PART I: WESTERN BALKAN MEDIA SYSTEMS